Julian Casablancas: Collaborations

 Casablancas also lent his vocals to the title track, "Rave On", on a 2011 tribute album to Buddy Holly, Rave On Buddy Holly.
-In 2016, Casablancas contributed three specially recorded The Velvet Underground and Lou Reed covers – Venus in Furs, Run Run Run and White Light/White Heat, under the title White Light White Heat (rock n roll animal live era version) – to the HBO television series, Vinyl.
+In 2016, Casablancas contributed three specially recorded the Velvet Underground and Lou Reed covers – Venus in Furs, Run Run Run and White Light/White Heat, under the title White Light White Heat (rock n roll animal live era version) – to the HBO television series, Vinyl.
 The songs were subsequently released on various soundtracks to the series by Atlantic Records.

 Casablancas worked with Daft Punk on their 2013 album Random Access Memories by contributing lyrics, vocals, and a guitar solo to their song "Instant Crush".
 The album won the 2013 Grammy Award for Album of the Year, with Casablancas as one of the co-recipients of the award.
+Another collaboration between Casablancas and Daft Punk written during the recording sessions of Random Access Memories was spoken about by Casablancas in several interviews following the album's release.
+This song "Infinity Repeating (2013 Demo)", also featuring the Voidz, would eventually release on the 10th anniversary edition of the album.

 In April 2015, it was revealed that Casablancas had worked on a song with Savages' Jehnny Beth.
 The collaboration was later announced to be a cover of "Boy/Girl," a 1983 duet by Danish punk band Sort Sol and Lydia Lunch.
 The music video, directed by Warren Fu, was released on December 4, 2015.
 The 7" was released through both Cult Records and Pop Noire Records on December 18, 2015.
 Casablancas also wrote the song "Youth Without Love" for Har Mar Superstar's 2016 album Best Summer Ever, and is featured on "No One There", a song by Indian-born musician, Hammarsing Kharhmar (Exhibition).

 In 2015, Julian also made an appearance on Leftöver Crack's album, Constructs of the State.
 His vocals can be heard on the song Vicious Constructs.
-The song is sang by both Casablancas and Leftöver Crack lead singer Stza Crack(Scott Sturgeon).
+The song is sung by both Casablancas and Leftöver Crack lead singer Stza Crack(Scott Sturgeon).